Blog

 Flowchart of on‑demand preview environment lifecycle.

 Even the slickest pipeline stalls when engineers wait days for a staging slot.
-Platform-engineering surveys show 68 % of teams reclaimed at least 30 % developer time after rolling out self-service environment portals.
+Recent Puppet survey data on DevOps self-service links platform-engineering self-service to improved development velocity for 68% of teams and improved productivity for 59%.[3]
 The winning pattern is “ephemeral previews”:

 • Developer opens a pull request.